Garage Conversion Cost in 2023 | Checkatrade

 Can I convert a garage myself?

-There’s also the added complication of how you will remove the waste materials, especially the heavy garage door.
-If you did wish to order the materials yourself, a DIY garage conversion can cost from £4,500 - £10,000.
+If you did wish to attempt this project yourself, a DIY garage conversion can cost from £4,500 - £10,000.

 Key takeaways